AckerlyXu/heima/articles/automation/automation-hybrid-runbook-worker.md

 There are no inbound firewall requirements to support Hybrid Runbook Workers.
 The agent on the local computer initiates all communication with Azure Automation in the cloud.
 When a runbook is started, Azure Automation creates an instruction that is retrieved by agent.
 The agent then pulls down the runbook and any parameters before running it.
 It will also retrieve any [assets](http://msdn.microsoft.com/zh-cn/library/dn939988.aspx) that are used by the runbook from Azure Automation.

-> [AZURE.NOTE]
+> [!NOTE]
 > In order to manage the configuration of your servers supporting the Hybrid Runbook Worker role with Desired State Configuration (DSC), you will need to add them as DSC nodes.
-For further information about onboarding them for management with DSC, see [Onboarding machines for management by Azure Automation DSC](/documentation/articles/automation-dsc-onboarding/).
+For further information about onboarding them for management with DSC, see [Onboarding machines for management by Azure Automation DSC](./automation-dsc-onboarding.md).
 ><br>
 >If you enable the [Update Management solution](/documentation/articles/oms-solution-update-management/), any Windows computer connected to your OMS workspace will  automatically be configured as a Hybrid Runbook Worker in order to support runbooks that are included in this solution.
 However, it is not registered with any Hybrid Worker groups you may already have defined in your Automation account.
 The computer can be added to a Hybrid Runbook Worker group in your Automation account to support Automation runbooks as long as you are using the same account for both the solution and Hybrid Runbook Worker group membership.
 This functionality has been added to version 7.2.12024.0 of the Hybrid Runbook Worker.